Azure/iotedge-lorawan-starterkit/docs/user-guide/lns-discovery.md

     The discovery endpoint distributes LBS to LNS using a round-robin distribution mechanism.
 It will always try the same LNS per LBS first.
 Hence, it can be used for an active/passive scenario, but not to distribute load more evenly across different LNS.

 !!! note
-    The configuration values of the network name of a station, respectively of the set of LNS in a given network, are cached by the discovery endpoint for six hours.
+    The configuration values of the network name of a station, respectively of the set of LNS in a given network, are cached by the discovery endpoint for 6 hours.
-    If you updated the configuration, make sure to restart the discovery service to ensure that the cache is refreshed.
+    If you updated the configuration and want it to take effect sooner, make sure to restart the discovery service to ensure that the cache is refreshed.

 You can choose to deploy the discovery service either on-prem or in the cloud.
 For both deployment strategies, you can configure the following behavior: